biosails/pheniqs/docs/configuration.md

 ## Read groups

-Since each class decoded by a sample decoder corresponds to a read group you may define read group related attributes in each class entry in the `codec` dictionary.
+The class decoded by the sample decoder corresponds to a read group.
+You may define read group related attributes in each class entry in the `codec` dictionary.
 Read group attributes that apply to all read groups may be declared upstream in either the sample decoder or the root of the instruction document.

 >```json
 {